materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v1.9.1)
+Latest Change Log (v2.0.0)
 --------------------------

+1. New module (pymatgen.matproj.rest) for interfacing with the MaterialsProject REST interface.
-1. New PDAnalyzer method to generate chemical potential maps.
+2. New PDAnalyzer method to generate chemical potential maps.
-2. Enhanced POSCAR class to support parsing of velocities and more formatting options.
+3. Enhanced POSCAR class to support parsing of velocities and more formatting options.
+4. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2